JoinMarket-Org/joinmarket/README.txt

 # but that wont stop mitm
 # after chats on irc, easiest is to do Trust On First Use, maker sends a pubkey over
 #  TOFU requires a human to verify each first time, might not be practical
+#  skip the human verification, it will probably be okay
 # also theres some algorithm for detecting mitm

 #TODO implement something against dust